Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Introduction

-The aforementioned studies \cite{2016_Joudeh_TCOM_Partial CSIT,2020_Clarckx_WCL_unifying,2021_Yang_TCOM_Optimization,2019_Zeng_up_RS,2020_Yang_TMC_Sum-rate optimization UL} mainly focused on the design of practical RSMA systems by intelligently optimizing the resource allocation.
+The aforementioned studies \cite{2016_Joudeh_TCOM_Partial_CSIT,2020_Clarckx_WCL_unifying,2021_Yang_TCOM_Optimization,2019_Zeng_up_RS,2020_Yang_TMC_Sum-rate_optimization_UL} mainly focused on the design of practical RSMA systems by optimizing the resource allocation strategies.
 In order to get some theoretical insights, a number of references dedicated to analyze the performance of RSMA systems.
 Specifically, Zhu \textit{et al.} \cite{2017_Zhu_RS} first incorporated RS with uplink NOMA and analyzed users' outage performance.
-Liu \textit{et al.} \cite{2020_Liu_RS} proposed two kinds of RS schemes to enhance the rate fairness and outage performance of delay-limited uplink RSMA transmissions.
-In \cite{2022_Abbasi_arxiv_C-RSMA}, Abbasi \textit{et al.} proposed the cooperative NOMA and cooperative RSMA schemes, and maximized the minimum rates of the two schemes by considering proportional fairness.
+Liu \textit{et al.} \cite{2020_Liu_RS} proposed two kinds of RS schemes to enhance the rate fairness\footnote{Note that, both scheduling fairness and rate fairness are considered in this paper, where scheduling fairness refers to the equal probability of scheduling each user, and rate fairness refers to the equal rate of each scheduled user.} and outage performance of delay-limited uplink RSMA transmissions.
+Singh \textit{et al.} \cite{2021_Singh_WCL_UAV-RSMA} studied the outage probability of unmanned aerial vehicle assisted downlink RSMA system, and highlighted the importance of judicious selection of the power allocation coefficients.
+Kong \textit{et al.} \cite{2022_Kong_WCL_throughput_analysis} combined RSMA with beamforming to improve the spectral efficiency of satellite communication system, and analyzed the average throughput performance.
+In \cite{2022_Abbasi_arxiv_C-RSMA}, Abbasi \textit{et al.} proposed cooperative NOMA and cooperative RSMA schemes, and maximized the minimum rates of the two schemes by considering proportional fairness.
 Moreover, they also theoretically proved that both schemes can achieve the diversity orders of two.
-Singh \textit{et al.} \cite{2021_Singh_WCL_UAV-RSMA} studied the outage probability of unmanned aerial vehicle assisted downlink RSMA system, and highlighted the importance of judicious selection of the power allocation coefficients.
-Kong \textit{et al.} \cite{2022_Kong_WCL_throughput analysis} combined RSMA with beamforming to improve the spectral efficiency of satellite system, and analyzed the average throughput performance.
-Tegos \textit{et al.} \cite{2022_Tegos_CL_Performance of UL RSMA} presented closed-form expressions for the outage probability of uplink RSMA transmission considering all possible decoding orders.
+Tegos \textit{et al.} \cite{2022_Tegos_CL_Performance_of_UL_RSMA} presented closed-form expressions for the outage probability of uplink RSMA transmission considering all possible decoding orders.
 Following the concept of cognitive radio, Liu \textit{et al.} \cite{2022_Liu_TVT_RS-CR-NOMA} proposed a dynamic power allocation strategy and analyzed the outage performance for uplink RSMA system.
-More recently, Yue \textit{et al.} \cite{2022_Yue_arxiv_CR-RSMA} proposed two cognitive radio inspired protocols based on RSMA and SIC, and also analyzed the user's outage performance.
-Note that, fixed user locations were assumed in \cite{2017_Zhu_RS,2020_Liu_RS,2022_Abbasi_arxiv_C-RSMA,2021_Singh_WCL_UAV-RSMA,2022_Kong_WCL_throughput analysis,2022_Tegos_CL_Performance of UL RSMA,2022_Liu_TVT_RS-CR-NOMA,2022_Yue_arxiv_CR-RSMA}, which helps to reduce the performance analysis complexity for RSMA transmission.
+Note that, fixed user locations were assumed in \cite{2017_Zhu_RS,2020_Liu_RS,2022_Abbasi_arxiv_C-RSMA,2021_Singh_WCL_UAV-RSMA,2022_Kong_WCL_throughput_analysis,2022_Tegos_CL_Performance_of_UL_RSMA,2022_Liu_TVT_RS-CR-NOMA}, which helps to reduce the performance analysis complexity for RSMA transmission.
 However, in practical systems, user locations are often randomly distributed.